 The Family Bulletin, a weekly newsletter will be sent electronically.
 The Family Bulletin will include information on class and grade happenings, upcoming class events and/or needs.
-The school will send home a classroom report and school administrators might send home flyers, forms, and other notices.
+The school will send home a classroom report and school administrators may send home flyers, forms, and other notices.
 All papers will be sent in your child's communication folder in your child's backpack.

-Please check your "Parent Square", email and your child's backpack every day, so that you don't miss any important information.
+Review messages sent through "Parent Square", You may download the ParentSquare app to receive notifications in the moment or the message will be sent to the email on file.
+Some notices are sent home in your child's backpack, please check your child's backpack on a regular basis so that you don't miss any important information.
 "Parent Square" serves as a primary electronic system of sharing information with parents/Guardians.
 Please ensure we have updated cell phone, emergency contact and email information at all times.
-Please contact Nefta Ramsey with any changes to your contact information
+Please contact the front desk with any changes to your contact information